 Welcome to TickPick's detailed Peoria Stadium seating chart page.
 We have everything you need to know about Peoria Stadium from detailed row and seat numbers, to where the best seats are.
 Have a question about seat obstructions, concert configurations, venue parking or anything else relating to Peoria Stadium?
 Ask below in the comments!No hidden service fees.
-Guaranteed lowest prices on the web.
+100% Buyer trust guarantee.

 The Mariners dugout is on the third base side while the Padres dugout is on the first base side.
 Make sure to buy tickets in a odd marked section to be on the Mariners side and even for the Padres.